Can't Wait To See 'Crazy Rich Asians!'

-At Tuesday’s premiere of the new movie Crazy Rich Asian‘s, star Constance Wu came to slay in a silk tasseled gown covered with Swarovski crystals that were valued at $200k.
+At Tuesday’s premiere of the new movie Crazy Rich Asians, star Constance Wu came to slay in a silk tasseled gown covered with Swarovski crystals that were valued at $200k.

-Wu’s stylist Micaela Erlanger said that this dress ticked all of the boxes for the Crazy Rich Asian premiere.
+Wu’s stylist Micaela Erlanger said that this dress ticked all of the boxes for the Crazy Rich Asians premiere.

 “In history, tassels have almost always been a symbol of power and prestige, not to mention they make for a glamorous detail.
 This movie is so important for so many reasons, and I felt that Constance should look both powerful and glamorous.”